zenetio/AI-Impact-Design-Patterns/README2.md

 This article explores how AI influences popular design patterns, with real-world examples and illustrations.

 To avoid a too big article, I will only cover the following patterns: Factory, Singleton, Adapter, Decorator, Observer, Builder, Strategy, and Chain of Responsibility.
-You can find all the source codes and figues in my repo, [here](https://github.com/zenetio).
+You can find all the source codes and figures in my repo, [here](https://github.com/zenetio).

 ---